BayeroSow/Facial-Recognition/README.md

 # Facial Recognition
-This is a facial recognition systems that can be used to identify people in photos, videos, or in real-time.
+This is a facial recognition system that can be used to identify people in photos, videos, or in real-time.

 # Requirements
 - it can be use to unlock phones
-- it can be to tracking student or worker attendance
+- it can be use to tracking student or worker attendance
 - it can be use to Recognizing drivers
 - it can be use for healthcare porpse